rohithreddyvootla/timestamp_microservice/README.md

 # API BaseJump: Timestamp Microservice

-This is a simple exercise from part of free code camp back end certification
+This is a simple exercise from free code camp's back end certification

 # User Stories